Sahulinkan7/Django_practice_repo/README.md

 # Project 25
  This project is about inserting form data into database . we have used form api for creating form and through views function creating the model object and saving form data into database.

+# Project 26
+ This project is about ModelForm. creating forms from models using forms.ModelForm .